mmuckley/2023_ISMRM_Efficient_Operator_Educational/README.md

 go to the [miniconda site](https://docs.conda.io/en/latest/miniconda.html) and install miniconda.
 After that, you should be able to run the commands below.

-First, create a new environment to use for the examples:
+Create a new environment to use for the examples:
 ```bash
 conda create -n efficient-operator python=3.10
 ```